Fluid Intelligence vs Crystallised Intelligence: What

 Attention tasks give useful data on attention control aspects.
 This helps us understand learners' thinking skills and brain function.
 Researchers (e.g., Kane et al., 2001) gain cognitive insights by testing attention.
 They then create plans to boost learners' focus skills.

 Executive functions refer to a set of cognitive skills that are important for managing and organising information, making decisions, solving problems, and controlling impulses.
-These skills play a vital role in our daily lives, including academic and work performance, social interaction, and emotional regulation.
+These skills play a important role in our daily lives, including academic and work performance, social interaction, and emotional regulation.
 For example, the ability to focus on tasks, set goals, and follow through with plans are all part of executive functioning.

 The prefrontal cortex, the part of the brain responsible for higher-level cognitive functions, is the control centre for executive functions.
 It coordinates and regulates these skills, allowing individuals to make sound decisions and maintain self-control.